 Here’s the room for improvement category.
 If you recognize something here yourself, chances are your team does too.
 Self-honesty is the first step toward becoming an effective leader.
 Ex: My team doesn’t seem confident to experiment and make mistakes.
 I could do more to encourage them to trust their instincts.

 After the initial assessment, we get granular.
-Our management experts developed these in-house self-reflection questions to guide you into more specific areas of strengths and areas needing improvement, so you can learn exactly how to improve your management skills.
+Our in-house management experts developed these self-reflection questions to guide you.
+Consider specific areas of your strengths and areas needing improvement, so you can learn exactly how to improve your management skills.

 How does it work?
 Firstly, we share the questions we’ve carefully curated for our survey.
 For each one, put some honest thought into how you answer, and try to find concrete examples to back up your assessment.
 The questions are all “yes/no,” and it’s up to you to avoid evasive, half-answers that land in the middle.
 Because remember, the first step to becoming a better manager is self-awareness.